SAP-samples/teched2023-AD267/README.md

 - install the ABAP Development Tools (ADT) for the ABAP development parts
 - have a browser ready, preferably Google Chrome, to access the SAP Build

-The users for the development environment during the course are email addresses which are provided to you by the hosts.
+The users for the development environment during the course are the User IDs that have been provided to you by the hosts.

-Go to [Getting Started - Preparation](exercises/ex0/README.md) to find out the installation details, URLs, then start with the first exercise.
+Go to [Getting Started - Preparation](exercises/ex0/README.md) to find the installation details, URLs, and then start with the first exercise.

 ## Exercises